google-research/large_scale_mmdma/README.md

 of the samples from the first view that match (ground truth) the samples from the second view.
 This is only used at evaluation time.
 If `--rd_vec` is not used, we assume that the samples of both views follow the same ordering.
+- `--labels_fv`: str (default None), filename of the vector that contains the labels of the samples from the first view.
+Must match the order of the samples in `input_fv`.
+- `--labels_sv`: str (default None), filename of the vector that contains the labels of the samples from the second view, following the same ordering.

 In both cases, two other flags are also available:
 - `--kernel`: bool (default False), whether the input data given by the user is